 Obviously, Wikipedia articles do present arguments for, and against particular subjects.
 But how "complete," and how unbiased are they?
 Moreover, they deal mainly with major arguments, and "minor" arguments maybe excluded at times.
 In effect, what is needed is the most objective presentation of "all" possible pros, and cons on most, if not "all" kinds of human knowledge, and "controversy".
 The Universal Debating Project should be publicly seen as being a highly reliable, and a credible central global source of such data.

 The Problem of Complexity

 As the world becomes increasingly complex it becomes more, and more vital to....

 a) ...reduce most, if not "all" information into clear, and manageable levels of data...ideally using the least number of words..(similiar to "good" powerpoint presentations)

-b) ...reduce "all" arguments for, and against in a lucid manner....again ideally using the least number of words...
+b) ...reduce "all" major, and "minor" arguments for, and against in a lucid manner....again ideally using the least number of words...

 Special editors could do the above.
 Thus, any pro, and con arguments which are repeated could be "quickly" reduced into the least numbers of words.
 These could be emailed to those in a debate to see if the participants opinions are presented accurately.

 Apart from Wikipedia mentioned earlier there are ofcourse on the internet any number of forums, and discussion groups.These are fine as far as they go.
 But as said before how complete are their arguments for, and against a certain topic?
 This is where the UDP becomes all-important.

 A vital aspect of all this is that it should be possible for people to become "instant experts."
 In other words, people should be able to become reasonably "expert" in a shortest space of time in say some branch, or aspect of economics, or science such as biology, or physics.